ubinexus/sonic-utilities/doc/Command-Reference.md

 9) advertised-types - to set interface advertised types
 10) type - to set interface type
 11) mpls - To add or remove MPLS operation for the interface
+12) loopback-action - to set action for packet that ingress and gets routed on the same IP interface

 From 201904 release onwards, the “config interface” command syntax is changed and the format is as follows: